Need RxRX$50RebateCard.comPowered by R R 4 8 UV

 Before ordering, review the prescription for each eye separately and confirm that the correct power, base curve, diameter, and any toric or multifocal parameters have been selected.
 Taking a few extra minutes during checkout can help prevent ordering mistakes and make sure your annual supply lasts as intended.

-Should New Contact Lens Wearers Buy A Full Year Right Away?
+Should New Contact Lens Wearers Buy a Full Year Right Away?

 New contact lens wearers may want to wait before buying a full year supply.
 Even when the prescription is correct, it can take time to know whether a lens feels comfortable, stays clear throughout the day, and fits well with your routine.
 Some wearers also need follow-up visits or small adjustments after their first fitting.